From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 12. Cenote Xooch

-This cenote is the best for photography but the platform is really small so you really want to be on your own here.
+This cenote is the best for photography, but the platform is tiny, so you really want to be on your own here.

-Also in this cenote, the access to the water is made easy with comfortable wooden stairs.
+Also in this cenote, access to the water is made easy with comfortable wooden stairs.

 Visiting Santa Barbara Cenotes with a guided tour